 Blepharoplasty Combined with Ptosis Repair

-- Ptosis is the medical term for drooping of the upper eyelid; it might possibly affect one or both eyes.
+- Ptosis is the medical term for drooping of the upper eyelid; it may possibly affect one or both eyes.

-- Pseudoptosis is different from ptosis and refers to the situation when excess skin might possibly encroach on the eyelid; it might possibly affect one or both eyelids and is repaired by blepharoplastY
+- Pseudoptosis is different from ptosis and refers to the situation when excess skin may possibly encroach on the eyelid; it may possibly affect one or both eyelids and is repaired by blepharoplastY

 Thus the patient has two eyelid conditions that should be evaluated.

-When you raise the skin (photograph on the right), once can see the patient has ptosis.
+When you elevate the skin (photograph on the right), once can see the patient has ptosis.

 Repair of Ptosis |